 I love to eat.
 Like, really love it.
-In fact, it’s such a high priority when we travel that not only do I make a list of things I want to do and see wherever we’re going, I also make a list of all the foods I want to try while we’re there.
-However, unless you’ve traveled with me in person, you’d probably never know this little tidbit about me.
+In fact, it’s such a high priority when we travel that not only do I make a list of things I want to do and see wherever we’re going, I also make a list of all the foods I want to try while we’re there, too.

-I’ve never been particularly skilled at food photography, and I’m always too impatient when my food arrives to even think about risking a cold meal in order to get some practice in.
-As such, my food photos when traveling are usually little more than hastily snapped, often blurry iPhone images.
+That said, I’ve never been particularly skilled at food photography, and I’m always too impatient when my food arrives to even think about risking a cold meal in order to get some practice in, so my food photos when traveling are usually little more than hastily snapped, often blurry iPhone images.
 Certainly nothing worthy of sharing on the blog, that’s for sure.

 I decided to make an exception in Hoi An, though, and actually put some effort into documenting my meals before frantically digging in like a half-starved mountain lion.
 One, because Vietnamese food is my favorite and I really want to be able to share my love of it with you.
 And two, well, this one’s a little more selfish – I wanted higher quality images to remember these amazing meals by.

-1. Cao Lau – Hoi An’s Signature Noodles & Pork
+1. Cao Lau – Hoi An’s Signature Noodles and Pork

-What Is It?
+What is cao lau?
 The dish Hoi An is most famous for consisting of thick rice noodles, savory slices of barbecued pork, bean sprouts, fresh greens, and crunchy crackers served with a light sauce.

 Where to Try Cao Lau in Hoi An – Mot